Camping Info and FAQ

 Check-in / Check-out

-Early arrivals will not be permitted to enter the grounds prior to check-in time!
-Checkout time is no later than 1pm on Sunday.
+Checkout time is no later than 12:00pm on Sunday.
 All persons camping, please use the posted camping entrance to enter the campgrounds (this is the first driveway you will come to when arriving on-site - look for the big CAMPING banner on the gate).
-Check in with the camping registration tent (or the Camping Marshall) to receive your car pass for the weekend.
+Check in with the Camping Mountie to receive your car pass for the weekend.
 They are also happy to help if you require assistance.

 Fees